SKiplagat/Moringa_Class_work/README.md

 ## Known Bugs
 * There are no known bugs in this HTML page.
 However, if you encounter any issues or problems while using this page, please feel free to contact the creator (see below).
 ## Technologies Used
-{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}

 ## Support and contact details
 If you need help using this HTML page, or if you have any questions or concerns, please contact the creator at [simeon.kiplagat@student.moringaschool.com].
 The creator is happy to provide assistance and support to users of this page
 ### License